lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 }
 ```

-In order to fix this error, all import statements must be moved out of the if statement scope and into the outer module scope.
+To fix this error, all import statements must be moved out of the if statement scope and into the outer module scope.

 ```
 import { myFunc } from 'myModule';  // now exists at the top of the module.